obestwalter/mau-mau/docs/development/explore.md

       Running setup.py develop for mau-mau
     Successfully installed mau-mau

-You now have an additional command in your virtualenv: `sim`.
+You now have an additional command in your virtualenv: `mau-mau`.

         $ cd </path/to/your/clone>
-        $ sim
+        $ mau-mau

 output like: